 Finally, remember that, from time to time, technical writers need to be reminded of their purpose.

 Self-development is a good thing, but you can focus on it after you’ve delivered the main part of your work.
 It’s not worth wasting time on improvements that won’t be used.

 You may still be reluctant to hire a non-technical person for writing software documentation, but I promise you won’t regret it.
 I introduced three technical writers to our team, and while they were creating the required documents, I could return to my duties as the project’s QA.
-This is a win-win situation – the client is satisfied with the quality and speed of the document delivery, and our QAs can focus on their role in the project, which is to guarantee the high quality of the code.
+This is a win-win situation – the client is satisfied with the quality and speed of the project documentation delivery, and our QAs can focus on their role in the project (besides writing documentation) which is to guarantee the high quality of the code.